Off we went to Help Beach and Yacht Club. What a great day we had!

 - If you are sunbathing, there is a charge for sunbeds and umbrellas.

-- Help Beach & Yacht Club isn’t cheap but, for us, the prices are just about right for the atmosphere being created here.
-A few examples: A large draught Efes is 18TL (around £3.70), as are the freshly made smoothies.
+- Help Beach & Yacht Club isn’t cheap.
+But, for us, the prices are just about right for the atmosphere being created here.
+A few examples (2017 prices): A large draught Efes is 18TL (around £3.70), as are the freshly made smoothies.
 Soft drinks are 6TL.
 Barry’s menemen was 25TL and my burger was 30TL.

 - Once we factored in the free return shuttle boat service and no entry fee, it all felt quite reasonable.
 We’ll be using Help Beach & Yacht Club for special days out so those prices work for us.